Gems And Crystals

 One of the biggest challenges for private customers that are purchasing expansive gems in financial terms or gems inlayed inside jewelry is the gemological accreditation.
 Nowadays, for example, huge amounts of gems undergo some treatments in order to improve their color and sometimes even their clarity.
 There isn’t any principle problem with that fact as long as it represented in the price tag.
 In this context, most of the gems are not accredited in a gemological lab and therefore you can easily buy a pig in a poke.
 You can manage this in one of two ways – if you are buying an expensive rock that justify accreditation ask for it to be sent for a gemological accreditation that will insure its quality nature.
 If you are buying a stone that doesn’t justify external accreditation, ask directly if it is natural and also ask for this detail to be specified in the purchase documents.
 In case your doubts are increasing you can approach a suitable gemologist for evaluation.
 In any case, make sure to purchase in reliable places.
 Obviously, this paragraph doesn’t concern cheap fashion jewelry where very little gems are natural if any.

 How to choose a gem?

+The most important thing about gems is their color.
+The clarity is secondary and as long it isn’t really rough it is considered as part of the stone`s natural beauty.
+It is important to choose stones with deep and clear color.
+Uniform color, shine and life-like.
+Mainly – color you can relate to personally.
+In these cases, it is recommended to evaluate several stones side by side if possible.
 It is also possible to go for some unique phenomena like asterism – start shape that might appear during cabochon polish (smoothening of a gem) or colored areas – a stone with several colors (at least two)